Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor: Introduction

 \section{Introduction}

-The precise measurement of magnetic fields have very important application potential in basic physics research [1] , [2], geophysics [3], clinical medicine [4], and cosmic dark matter measurement [5].
-The transverse relaxation time (\textbf{${T_{2}}$}) of atoms is one of the most important indicators to characterize the performance of magnetic field precision measurements.
-Especially in atomic magnetometers [6], in general, the longer the \textbf{${T_{2}}$} of atoms, the higher the magnetic sensitivity of the atomic magnetometer.
-Since the \textbf{${T_{2}}$} of atoms contains a large amount of information, it is very important to accurately and quickly measure the \textbf{${T_{2}}$} of atoms to help select the most suitable type of atomic vapor cell.
+The precise measurement of magnetic fields has very important application potential in basic physics research [1], [2], geophysics [3], clinical medicine [4], and cosmic dark matter measurement [5].
+The transverse relaxation time (\textbf{${T_{2}}$}) of atoms is an important indicator to characterize the performance of magnetic field precision measurements.
+Especially, in atomic magnetometers [6],[7],[8], the sensitivity improves with \textbf{${T_{2}}$} of atoms.
+Because the \textbf{${T_{2}}$} of atoms contains a large amount of information, it is necessary to accurately measure the \textbf{${T_{2}}$} of atoms to help select the ideal type of atomic vapor cell.

-At present, the traditional free induction decay(FID) method is the most commonly used method for measuring the \textbf{${T_{2}}$} of atoms.
-In 2017, Hui L.’s group [7] proposed the fitting-ratio method and the magnetic resonance broadening method to measure the \textbf{${T_{2}}$} of atoms, and compared with the traditional FID method to explore the advantages of the new methods.
-In 2020, the group proposed a perturbation-free method to measure the \textbf{${T_{2}}$} [8] of atoms in nuclear magnetic resonance oscillator.
-In 2023, Xinye X.’s group [9] measured the \textbf{${T_{2}}$} of cesium using three methods.
+Currently, the traditional free induction decay(FID) method is a commonly used method for measuring the \textbf{${T_{2}}$} of atoms.
+In 2017, Jiang et al [9] proposed the fitting-ratio method and the magnetic resonance broadening method to measure the \textbf{${T_{2}}$} of atoms, and compared with the traditional FID method to explore the advantages of the new methods.
+In 2020, the group proposed a perturbation-free method to measure the \textbf{${T_{2}}$} [10] of atoms in nuclear magnetic resonance oscillator.
+In 2023, Wei et al [11] measured the \textbf{${T_{2}}$} of cesium using three methods.

-In addition, the spin noise spectrum signal in spin noise spectroscopy technique also contains a great deal of information.
-And it is one of the important methods for the measurement of the \textbf{${T_{2}}$}.
-In 2007, Kominis I. K.’s group [10] analyzed the spin noise spectrum properties of atoms in detail from theoretical and experimental perspectives, revealed the relationship between the spin spectrum and the \textbf{${T_{2}}$} of atoms.
+In addition, the spin noise spectrum signal in the spin noise spectroscopy technique also contains a significant information, and is an important method for the measurement of the \textbf{${T_{2}}$}.
+In 2007, Katsoprinakis et al [12] analyzed the spin noise spectrum properties of atoms in detail from theoretical and experimental perspectives, revealing the relationship between the spin spectrum and the \textbf{${T_{2}}$} of atoms.